KilimAnnejaro/wikimedia-api-sample/README.md

 - I assumed that the first result of a search was likely to be the most accurate.

 - The user is forced to provide an accurately spelled and correctly formatted name (like `Helen_Keller`, not `Helen Keller` or `HelenKeller`).
-Guessing what a user intended a name to be is a hard problem and not in scope for this task.
+Guessing what a user intended a name to be is a hard problem and not (in my view) in scope for this task.

 - There is basic code-level support to parse input for safety from injection attacks.